The best 30-day challenges help you build new habits and they are also willpower exercises.

 Missing one opportunity to perform the behavior did not materially affect the habit formation process.
 With repetition of behavior in a consistent context, automaticity increases following an asymptotic curve which can be modeled at the individual level. ~How are habits formed: Modelling habit formation in the real world.
 Phillippa Lally et. al.

-Illness.
 If you have health problems during the challenge, then put the challenge on hold.
-It seems that willpower and immune system compete for resources and that’s not something you would want to encourage.
+Willpower and the immune system compete for resources, and that’s not something you would want to encourage.
 Stop the challenge and restart when you get better.